eing/eing.github.io/_posts/2016-06-10-TestingResiliency.markdown

 <h2>Understanding Resiliency</h2>
 Many tests stop at unit and business use cases workflow with both positive and negative scenarios.
 In the world of microservices where a webservice depends on many other microservices to accomplish a complex task, building a resilient service is an implicit customer expectation that we need to build in, just like any feature.

-First, let's take a look at a few definitions of resilience.
+First, let's take a look at a few definitions for resiliency.

 [Resilience](https://en.wikipedia.org/wiki/Resilience_(network)) (from wikipedia)
  : > Resilience is the ability to provide and maintain an acceptable level of service in the face of faults and challenges to normal operation.